PeaceFounder/SigmaProofs.jl/README.md

 simulator = exponentiate(g_vec, sk, verifier)

 verify(simulator) # true
 simulator.proposition.y == [pk, pk^2, pk^5] # true
 ```

-## ElGamal and DecryptionProofs
+## ElGamal and Decryption Proofs

- ElGamal cypherrtext is encoded in `ElGamalRow` type which can be initialized with `(a, b)` either being elements of a group or an a tuple of elements representing generalized ElGamal cypheretxt that can extend the amount of information that can be encoded.
-When initialized with a single group element or a tupel it is presumed to be a message.
-The type suppports `width` method telling how wide the encoded cyphertext is.

-ElGamalRow elements can conviniently be reencrypted with encryptor initialized with `Enc` type and then also decrypted with `Dec`.
-Convineitly the encryptor can also be used to initialize the cyphertexts.
+The package provides a robust implementation of ElGamal encryption through the `ElGamalRow` type, supporting both standard and generalized ElGamal ciphertexts.
+Messages can be conveniently encrypted using the `Enc` type and decrypted with `Dec`.

 ```julia
 using CryptoGroups